 The shoes need to be lace-up to allow you to pull the tongue out far.
 I also tried to fit several of my daughters’ shoes into my hoop under my machine, and I had no luck.
 So, you might have difficulty embroidering on kids’ or small adult shoes.
 My husband’s big, practically monster-sized shoes were no problem, though!

 Shoe Embroidery Supplies

 Here’s what I used to embroider on my shoes.

 There’s some flexibility here, of course, but this combination of supplies worked well for me!

 - Embroidery machine (I used my Brother SE1900) and hoop

 - Thread: 100% polyester embroidery machine thread

 - Needle: I used a 75/11 embroidery needle, but you may need to size up if your shoes are very thick.

 - Marking supplies: I used a chalk wheel.

-- Small scissors
+- Small scissors and painter’s tape

 - Embroidery design (see my list of free embroidery designs if you need inspiration!)